 URBAN DESIGN STUDIO II:

-FUNDAMENTALS OF URBAN DESIGN - Urban Analytics + Placemaking
+FUNDAMENTALS OF URBAN DESIGN – Identity, Placemaking and Urban Analysis

 The studio is part of a wider research project at CUHK investigating processes of urban analysis and scenario building that are better informed by placemaking values and community participation.
 Students will relate to these central ideas at all stages of their work, using the project to test and manifest their conceptual premise.
 Building on the urban interventions work of the First Semester, this studio allows students the opportunity to develop skills at medium to large urban scales.
 Each student will develop their own design in response to the brief and the studio focus.
 An overall proposal for the site will be made at an urban level of detail, and then tested through the relevant scales.

 The studio will kick off with a series of workshops and charrettes to explore the ideas required to develop relevant designs.
 The programme will also incorporate an upcoming workshop in Shenzhen in January 2017, to explore urban memory in the context of rapid urbanization.
-Organized by ZDI this workshop studio will comprise site visits, lectures, fabrication and will culminate with a public presentation.
+This workshop studio will comprise site visits, lectures, fabrication and will culminate with a public presentation.
 The studio outcome will be part of urban design exhibitions in Hong Kong and Dublin in the second half of 2017.

 The studio is also an internship with a practicing urban designer, providing students with the tools required to create meaningful and rigorous urban designs.